ProbablyFaiz/gwwc-twitter-network/README.md

 Scrape twitter follows into network graph.

 positional arguments:
-  ids                   Twitter handles or IDs (don't mix!) to start building the graph
+  users                 Twitter handles or IDs (don't mix!) to start building the graph
                         from, need to be less than 100.
 (Default: ['givingwhatwecan'])

 optional arguments: